Baxi E133 fault code showing on boiler

 How to Reset a Baxi Boiler

 The first thing I would do on a Baxi boiler that is not working, no matter what fault code is showing, is to check the pressure and reset the boiler.
+This is the simplest way to get your boiler working again, as it might have just locked out.

-Modern Baxi Boiler
+Modern Baxi boiler

 To reset a modern Baxi boiler (eg 600 or 800), you must find the reset button.
 This is a button that has ‘Reset’ on it.
 You have to press the button to reset the boiler.